Sarmato: Climate

 Sarmato belongs to climate zone E. It has a continental climate with hot and wet summer, and cold and wet winter.
 During fall and winter, fog is often frequently present.

-History

 Economy

-The municipal territory is flat area and there are a lot of small creeks that provide plentiful irrigation.
-Thanks to these opportune features, the main economy activity is agriculture.
+The main economy activity is agriculture.
 The principal plantations are: cereals (mainly wheat and mais), fodder and vegetables (especially tomato).
 An important branch is zootechnics, especially bovine farming.
 Regarding industries, there are advanced food factories, building factories, metalworking factories and factories that produce glass, plastic and rubber.
-Tertiary sector is composed of small network of stores, services and banks.
+A tertiary sector is composed of small network of stores, services and banks.
 Every Friday morning there is a weekly market.

-Education

-There are a nursery school, a play group, a primary school and a secondary school.
-Inside of secondary school building there is a municipal library (it handles books, newspapers, magazines and DVDs).

 Transportation

 The Padana Inferiore state road crosses the municipal area, and it is the main access way.

 Sarmato is on bus line Piacenza-Nibbiano Caminata served by SETA.

 Railway station is located on line Alessandria-Piacenza.

 The A21 Torino Piacenza highway crosses the municipal area.
 The closet tool booth highway is tool booth of Castel San Giovanni (located on A21 highway) and it is distant almost 8 km.

 The closet main airports are Malpensa, Linate e Orio al Serio.

 Between 1893 and 1938 Sarmato was on tram line Piacenza-Pianello-Nibbiano.